thycotic/ss-docs/roles/role-permission-list/index.md

 **View SSH Menus**

-Allows a user to view existing SSH Menus, used in whitelisting commands that can be used on a SSH session.
+Allows a user to view existing SSH Menus, used in allowlisting commands that can be used on a SSH session.

 **View System Log**